-In 2011, 103 of the 3,513,444 OBD tests were alternative tests.
+In 2012, 97 of the 3,502,397 OBD tests were alternative tests.
 Attachment B describes the particular years, makes, models and counts of vehicles receiving these tests.
 The Network Contractor and the Agencies continue efforts to determine why the OBD scan tool has difficulty communicating with certain vehicles to minimize the number of alternative tests.

 Figure 1 shows the initial OBD failure rates by model year.
 As can be seen, the age of the vehicle has a significant impact on failure rate.
-Please note that the spike in the failure rate in for model year 2012 is based on a very small sample size (465).
-While this includes some new vehicles that have changed ownership within the first year, most of these failures were for readiness for new vehicles that inadvertently received an emissions test either through a software deficiency or inspector error.
+Please note that the spike in the failure rate in for model year 2013 is based on a very small sample size (476).
+While this includes some new vehicles that have changed ownership within the first year, most of these failures were for readiness for new vehicles that inadvertently received an emissions test due to inspector error.
 The Massachusetts I&M program is not designed to achieve a specific overall failure rate or a specific failure rate for any particular test or type of vehicle.

-Figure 1: 2011 Failure Rates by Model Year - Initial OBD Tests Only
+Figure 1: 2012 Failure Rates by Model Year - Initial OBD Tests Only

-6.2 Overall Conclusions about Program Operation During 2011
+6.2 Overall Conclusions about Program Operation During 2012

-2011 was the third full year of operation for the updated Massachusetts I&M Program.
+2012 was the fourth full year of operation for the updated Massachusetts I&M Program.
 The program is meeting its goals of a comprehensive test that provides the emission reductions needed for the Massachusetts SIP, is convenient to motorists, ensures vehicle safety, and works well in local inspection shops.